 Web site: http://hgscf.org/

 Hi, there.
-I’m Jeff, a follower of Jesus and chaplain with InterVarsity Christian Fellowship at Harvard, where I work with graduate and professional students.
+I’m Jeff, a follower of Jesus and chaplain with InterVarsity at Harvard, where I work with grad students and faculty.

 For me, it all starts with community.
 I came to faith in Jesus when I met Christians who considered God seriously and welcomed people warmly into their homes and lives.
 At Harvard, I am passionate about cultivating a community in which students feel welcome and learn to think about their faith deeply.